Eugenio Vélez: Tampa Bay Rays

-On December 12, 2014, he signed a minor league contract with the Tampa Bay Rays.
+On December 12, 2014, Vélez signed a minor league contract with the Tampa Bay Rays.
+In 56 games for the Triple–A Durham Bulls, he slashed .272/.336/.371 with two home runs, 22 RBI, and 15 stolen bases.
+Vélez was released by the Rays organization on June 26, 2015.

 Tigres de Quintana Roo

+On July 10, 2015, Vélez signed with the Tigres de Quintana Roo of the Mexican League.
+In 31 games he hit .318/.370/.389 with 1 home run, 14 RBIs and 12 stolen bases.

+In 2016, Vélez returned for a second consecutive season with Quintana.
+In 24 games he struggled hitting .223/.315/.309 with 1 home run, 12 RBIs and 2 stolen bases.

+Acereros de Monclova

+On June 17, 2016, Vélez was traded to the Acereros de Monclova of the Mexican League.
+In 50 games he hit .310/.374/.411 with 3 home runs, 20 RBIs and 12 stolen bases.

+Tigres de Quintana Roo

-On April 10, 2017, Velez signed with the Tigres de Quintana Roo of the Mexican Baseball League.
-He was released on April 20, 2017.
+On March 30, 2017, Vélez was traded back to the Tigres de Quintana Roo of the Mexican League.
+He was released on April 20.
+In 16 games he struggled mightily hitting .177/.221/.307 with 2 home runs, 11 RBIs and 2 stolen bases.

-Criminal Sentence
+Criminal sentence

 Vélez and his brother, Algenis, were arrested in March 2020 with several weapons.
 In December 2022, the First Collegiate Court of Santo Domingo Province sentenced Vélez and his brother to prison for 10 years for arms trafficking.

 The court ruled under the legal classification of association of criminals, carrying, illegal possession of a firearm.
 Both were sent to the San Pedro de Macorís Correction and Rehabilitation Center.

-At the moment of his arrest, he was aboard a Mercedes Benz where the authorities seized several illegal weapons.
+At the moment of his arrest, he was aboard a Mercedes-Benz where the authorities seized several illegal weapons.
 The Dominican National Police seized a 5.6-millimeter caliber rifle, M15, two chargers, and 34 capsules.

-Then, the Public Prosecutor’s Office searched the home of Vélez and his brother, where they found a Waltler brand pistol, model P22, 22 mm caliber, with its charger and six capsules, all of them illegal.
+Then, the Public Prosecutor’s Office searched the home of Vélez and his brother, where they found a Walther brand pistol, model P22, 22 mm caliber, with its charger and six capsules, all of them illegal.

-The former Major League Baseball player and his brother were brought to justice accused of belonging to a criminal network that was dedicated to illegally buying, trading and distributing firearms in the territory of the Dominican Republic.
+Vélez and his brother were accused of belonging to a criminal network that was dedicated to illegally buying, trading and distributing firearms in the territory of the Dominican Republic.